emacs-mirror/emacs/mps/manual/source/guide/lang.rst

    collector>` (as with the :ref:`pool-amc` pool);

 2. the thread's :term:`registers <register>` and :term:`control stack`
-   constitute a :term:`roots <root>` (that is, objects may be kept alive via references in local variables: this is almost always the case for programs written in :term:`C`).
+   constitute a :term:`root` (that is, objects may be kept alive via references in local variables: this is almost always the case for programs written in :term:`C`).

 You register a thread with an :term:`arena` by calling :c:func:`mps_thread_reg`::